-The Clemson Insider rounds up the latest recruiting news and notes surrounding Clemson:
+The Clemson Insider rounds up the latest recruiting news and notes surrounding the Tigers:

 Clemson makes cut for touted New Jersey native.
 Late Thursday night, Montvale (N.J.)
 St. Joseph’s four-star defensive end Dorian Hardy dropped a list of his top 12 schools on Twitter that included Clemson, Alabama, Florida, Indiana, Michigan, Michigan State, North Carolina, N.C.
 State, Ohio State, Penn State, Rutgers and Virginia Tech in no order.